tfsumon/byteboltsec-hugo-test/content/english/blog/data-breach-insurance.md

 A single breach can have catastrophic consequences, ranging from lost customers to damaged reputations and hefty legal fees.
 That's why data breach insurance has become a vital solution for businesses of all sizes.

 In this article, we'll dive into what data breach insurance is, why your business needs it, and how it can help you stay protected in the face of evolving cyber threats.
-##What Is Data Breach Insurance?
+## What Is Data Breach Insurance?
-Data breach insurance is a form of cybersecurity insurance that offers coverage for various expenses incurred by a business following a data security breach.
+Data breach insurance is a form of cybersecurity insurance that offers coverage for various expenses incurred by a [business following a data security breach](https://breachsense.io/blog/small-business-data-breach-consequences/).

-These breaches can occur due to several reasons, including external factors like hacking or internal factors such as employees accidentally disclosing sensitive information, or theft of company equipment containing confidential data such as laptops, smartphones, and other portable devices.
+These breaches can occur due to several reasons, including external factors like hacking or internal [factors such as human error](https://breachsense.io/blog/data-breach-human-error/), or theft of company equipment containing confidential data such as laptops, smartphones, and other portable devices.

 Data breach insurance also covers incidents that occur offline, such as the improper disposal of printed documents containing private information.
 ### How Does Data Breach Insurance Work?